mikeejazmines/spotify-clone/README.md

 My first build (Tinder) can be found [here](https://github.com/mikeejazmines/tinder-clone)

-Aside from ReactJS, this also connects to firebase and spotify api.
+Aside from ReactJS, this also connects to the spotify api.

+## Future iterations

+To develop this further, functionality can be added to the buttons to simulate the play, pause, next, and other buttons.

 ## How to run